ashab-k/chip8-emulator/README.md

 This will:

-- Detect your operating system (macOS, Linux, Windows)
+- Detect your operating system
 - Automatically find SDL2 using `pkg-config` or platform-specific paths
 - Compile all source files
 - Link everything into the `chip8_sdl2` executable